mjs2600/hububba_ex/README.md

 # Hububba

-This is a project built with Elixir and uses Dynamo and Ecto.
+This is a project built with Elixir and uses Dynamo, Ecto, and Bacon.js.